Ballota nigra: Description

-Morphology

 Stem and root

-It has herbaceous ascending stems, wooden and branched at bottom, covered by down folded hairs.
+It has erect herbaceous stems, wooden and branched at bottom, covered by downy hairs.
 The plant has a taproot system.

 Leaves

-Leaves are opposite and decussate, and range from oval-lanceolate to heart-shaped, with crenate or dentate border.
-Leaves, dark green and usually pubescent, measure 3–8 cm per 2–6 cm, and have 1–3 cm petiole.
+The leaves are opposite and decussate, and range from oval-lanceolate to heart-shaped, with crenate or dentate border.
+They are dark green and usually pubescent, measuring 2–8 cm by 2–6 cm, and have a 1–3 cm petiole.
 Upper face is wrinkled, with a net-like vein pattern.

 Flowers

-Flowers are organized in verticillasters, subspherical to about one-sided, with 15 to 30 flowers.
-Each verticillaster consist of two condensed dichasial cymes at axils of normal leaves.
+The flowers are arranged in verticillasters, subspherical to one-sided, with 15–30 flowers.
+Each verticillaster consist of two condensed dichasial cymes in the axils of normal leaves.

-Flower has an actinomorphic calyx (length 9–10 mm, width 7 mm), made up by five sepals fused together in a tube with five teeths; and a labiate corolla of 12–13 mm, ranging from pink to pale purple to withish.
+Each flower has an actinomorphic calyx, length 9–10 mm, width 7 mm, made up of five sepals fused together in a tube with five teeths; and a labiate corolla of 12–14 mm, ranging from pink to pale purple to withish.
 The corolla consist of a tube of about 6 mm and two lips; the upper one slightly concave (like a hood) and externally hairy; the lower one glabrous, with two minor lateral lobes and a major central bifid lobe.
 There are four didynamous stamens, running parallel under the upper lip, with glabrous filaments and yellow anthers.
-Ovary is superior, with a single white style and a 2-parted stigma.
+The ovary is superior, with a single white style and a 2-parted stigma.

 Below the calyx there are five filiform bracts, 8 mm long.
+The flowers are pollinated by a wide variety of different bee species.

 Fruit

-Each fertilized flower produces a tetrad of black nutlets, cylindrical to ovoid, 2 mm long, partially or fully covered by the calyx.
+Each fertilised flower produces a tetrad of black nutlets, cylindrical to ovoid, 2 mm long, partially or fully covered by the calyx.
 The basal end is flat and attached to the receptacle, while the top end is rounded or pointed.